punchplatform/kooker/README.md

 > an ever-running streaming application and the operator will automatically execute it as part of a kubernetes
 > deployment.
 If you try to kill the corresponding pod, it will automatically be restarted by kubernetes.

-You can check it is running as follows:
+You can check if it is running using the following command:
 ```sh
 $ kubectl get pods
 NAME                                                     READY   STATUS    RESTARTS   AGE
 streampl-java-example-17fa0b3476d7945b-fd5fbdc8d-mhdzp   1/1     Running   0          7s
 ```

-To stop it:
+To stop it use the following command:
 ```sh
 kubectl delete -f punchlines/java/punchline_java.yaml
 ```